sagemath/sage-archive-2023-02-01/src/doc/en/installation/launching.rst

 remote one.
 The command will print a URL to the console which you can copy and paste in a web browser.

+Note that this assumes that a firewall which might be present between server and client allows connections on port 8888.
+See details on port forwarding on the internet, e.g. https://www.ssh.com/ssh/tunneling/example.

 ------------------------------------------------------------------------

 For further reading you can have a look at the other documents in the